g-anupam/acmpesuecc.github.io/content/posts/cremebrulee.md

 *Who was the person that got to the servers*, your responses will be recorded in a form that will be sent shortly. *We want your answers in the following format along with the steps you took to solve the problem in a `.sql` file*

-> ip, time, name (decoded) and location from where the attack took place
+> ip, time, name and location from where the attack took place